 We now turn to a discussion and determination of defendant’s contention.

-As a further preliminary to our conclusion we observe that a testator has great latitude in the final disposition of his estate by will, except as may be otherwise required by statute, and may, if he so desires and has the requisite testamentary capacity, make an unequal distribution of his property among his heirs or give it to strangers.
+As a further preliminary to our conclusion we observe that a testator has great latitude in the final disposition of his estate by will, except as may be otherwise required by statute, and may, if lie so desires and has the requisite testamentary capacity, make an unequal distribution of his property among his heirs or give it to strangers.
 Under the law of this State where it appears from the will that it was the clear intent of the testator to disinherit or exclude his natural children from participation in his estate, such act in itself will not vitiate the will.
-In re Grove's Estate (Groves v.
-Groves), Okl., 321 P.2d 381, 385.
+In re Grove’s Estate (Groves v.
+Groves), Okl.,

-"If we follow plaintiff's argument to its ultimate conclusion, we would find ourselves in the position of circumventing in part the long-established right of testator to make an unrestricted disposition of his estate.
+“If we follow plaintiff’s argument to its ultimate conclusion, we would find ourselves in the position of circumventing in part the long-established right of testator to make an unrestricted disposition of his estate.
 To accomplish the end which plaintiff seeks to attain would require a strained and unnatural construction of ORS 107.100(1) (b), the effect of which would be to invest children of divorced parents with a preferred status akin to a mandatory right to inherit from a deceased father, at least to the extent of assured support to and until they attain their majority.
 Such a privilege is one not enjoyed by children of families where the marital ties have not been dissolved.
 This we decline to do.
-If such a change in public policy seems warranted, then its proponents should address the legislature."
+If such a change in public policy seems warranted, then its proponents should address, the legislature.”

 Admittedly there is a conflict in the decisions.
-As stated, the majority of the authorities hold that in the absence of either a contract or some statutory provision to the contrary, the obligation to make future child support payments terminates with the death of the obligated parent.
+As. stated, the majority of the authorities hold that in the absence of either a contract or some statutory provision to the contrary, the obligation to make future child support payments terminates with the death of the obligated parent.
 It is our opinion that the majority rule is the better rule and should be followed by this court.

 It is our conclusion that under the circumstances in the present case Dr. Whitman’s obligation to pay child support terminated with his death and did not survive and become a charge against his estate.